 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Decrease in how much or how often you urinate, or have burning or painful urination.
+- Decrease in how much or how often you urinate, blood in the urine, lower back or side pain, burning or painful urination

-- Severe muscle, bone, or joint pain.
+- Severe muscle, bone, or joint pain

 If you notice these less serious side effects, talk with your doctor:

-- Redness, pain, or swelling of your skin where the needle is placed.
+- Redness, pain, or swelling of your skin where the needle is placed

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088

-Thomson Micromedex.
+Truven Health Analytics.
 All rights reserved.